 So should you spend money on lottery tickets?
 There are, after all, people who win big money.
 In 2007, two people split a $390 million Mega Millions jackpot, the world's largest jackpot ever.

-However, the odds against that happening to you are astronomical… literally.
-According to figures from the National Weather Service, you’re more than 20,000 times more likely to be struck by lightning at some point in your lifetime than you are to win the Mega Millions jackpot.
+However, the odds against that happening to you are astronomical…literally.
+According to figures from the National Weather Service, you're over 20,000 times more likely to be struck by lightning at some point in your lifetime than you are to win the Mega Millions jackpot.